 Adrenal stress and adrenaline dominance can occur when our adrenal glands accumulate too much stress while creating imbalance within the pituitary and hypothalamus (in the brain).
 This can be common with any chronic illness due to the internal physiological stress on the body.

-The cortex mediates stress through production of cortisol, and the medulla manufactures adrenaline.
+The cortex mediates stress through the production of cortisol, and the medulla manufactures adrenaline.

 This leads to an overall disruption in the entire endocrine system.
 For a healthy thyroid, we must have healthy functioning adrenal glands, or this stress will continue to “draw” thyroid hormone from the body.

-The “fight or flight” mode is never adequately turned off leading to a cycle of non regeneration.
-If you have suffered with adrenal stress and exhaustion, you know it takes a lot of diligence to get them back on track, but it really must be addressed when dealing with any chronic illness such as fibromyalgia.
+The “fight or flight” mode is never adequately turned off leading to a cycle of non-regeneration.
+If you have suffered from adrenal stress and exhaustion, you know it takes a lot of diligence to get them back on track, but it really must be addressed when dealing with any chronic illness such as fibromyalgia.